After-Tax Cost of Debt Calculator

 This calculator helps you determine the real cost of borrowing by factoring in your marginal tax rate, compounding frequency, and additional fees.
 Whether you're evaluating a corporate bond issuance, a business loan, or comparing financing options, knowing the after-tax cost gives you the true picture of what debt costs your organization.

 Knowing the after-tax cost of debt is essential for any business evaluating financing options.
 It helps CFOs and financial analysts compare the true cost of debt versus equity financing, optimize capital structure, and accurately calculate WACC for investment decisions.
-This calculator provides instant tax shield analysis and lifetime cost projections.
+It gives instant tax shield analysis and lifetime cost projections.

 1. Enter the total debt principal amount in dollars